dieterdreist/OpenGeographyRegions/README.md

 # OpenGeographyRegions
-A project to create a free, global, crowdsourced, multilingual dataset of geographic regions
+A project to create a free, global, crowdsourced, multilingual dataset of geographic regions.
+This is work in progress, pull requests and other input are welcome.

 ## Simple polygons, appropriate for different scales.
-Starting with natural earths 10m geography dataset.
+Starting with [natural earths](https://www.naturalearthdata.com/) 10m geography dataset.

+## Linked Data (permits internationalization and semantics through integration with other datasets)
+Add a property "wikidata" with value "Q23" to reference a wikidata object.

+## Open License
+The license is CC0.

 ## Data in GeoJSON
+The data is available in GeoJSON.
 Currently used feature classes (and usage count), derived from natural earth:

 ### geography_10m.geojson